Century, Really

 8 min read

 Most people get this wrong.
-Practically speaking, i've seen it in news articles, heard it in podcasts, watched it happen in real time at New Year's Eve parties — someone raises a glass and declares "Welcome to the 22nd century! " on January 1, 2100.
+I've seen it in news articles, heard it in podcasts, watched it happen in real time at New Year's Eve parties — someone raises a glass and declares "Welcome to the 22nd century!" on January 1, 2100.

 They're off by a year.
 A full year.

 Here's the short version: the 22nd century begins on January 1, 2101.
-In practice, not 2100.
-Plus, never 2100.
+Not 2100.
+Never 2100.
 And if you're already scrolling to argue, stick with me — because the reason why is simpler than you think, and the confusion has been around longer than any of us.

 What Is a Century, Really?

 A century is just a block of 100 years.
-So that's it.
-No magic.
 No astronomical alignment.
+And no magic.
+Day to day, that's it.
 Just a counting convention humans agreed on to make history easier to organize.

 The first century AD — or CE, if you prefer — ran from year 1 to year 100.
+The calendar goes 1 BC, then 1 AD.
+There was no year zero.
 Not year 0 to year 99.
-There was no year zero.
-The calendar goes 1 BC, then 1 AD.
-Think about it: straight across.
+Here's the thing — straight across.
 That missing zero is the root of almost every century-related argument you'll ever hear.

 Which means the 22nd century starts the day after that.
 January 1, 2101.